 If you have read through the Bible in a year, give them a new Bible in a different translation to encourage looking at the Word from another perspective.
 Offer to read through the Bible together as a family to spur conversation and apply what they are reading.

 No matter what you choose to give your teen for Christmas, be sure to emphasize the true meaning of the season.
 Pledge to do more to disciple your teen in the New Year into Christ-following adults because that’s the best gift of all.

-Michelle S. Lazurek is a multi-genre award winning author, speaker, pastor's wife, and mother.
-A two-time Children's Book of the Year award winner, she is also a literary agent for Wordwise Media Services and a certified writing coach.
-Her newest release, I Surrender All (Sort of) helps readers lay down the parts of their lives they are holding onto, so God can do the impossible.
-When not working, she enjoys sipping a Starbucks latte, collecting 80s memorabilia, and spending time with her family and crazy dog, Cookie.
-For more information, please visit her website here.
+Michelle S. Lazurek is a multi-genre award-winning author, speaker, pastor's wife, and mother.
+She is a literary agent for Wordwise Media Services and a certified writing coach.
+Her new children’s book Who God Wants Me to Be encourages girls to discover God’s plan for their careers.
+When not working, she enjoys sipping a Starbucks latte, collecting 80s memorabilia, and spending time with her family and her crazy dog.
+For more info, please visit her website www.michellelazurek.